novakov-alexey-zz/old-novakov-alexey.github.io/content/scala-monads/index.md

 ### 2. Associative

-Application of `f1` and `f2` functions one by one yields the same result as applying them within the first `flatMap`.
+Application of `f1` and `f2` functions one after another yields the same result as applying them within the first `flatMap`.

 Example: